cquinones100/cquinones.com/src/markdown-pages/a-dsl-for-writing-html-in-ruby.md

 puts HTMLBuilder.new.render
 ```

-In the next post, I'll integrate this with RVC and share and example.
+In the next post, I'll integrate this with RVC and share an example.